 A pediatric dentist focuses on the oral health as it relates to the needs of children, and they’re required to take an additional two years of specialized training after he or she has completed four years of dental school.
 This program makes him or her specially qualified to handle the needs of infants, children, adolescents, and patients with special needs.

-Mix a teaspoon of salts into a small plastic cup that’s filled with warm water, and apply a cold compress to the outside of your child’s cheek that’s close to the sore area.
+Mix a teaspoon of salt into a small plastic cup that’s filled with warm water and have your child rinse and spit.
+If needed you can apply a cold compress to the outside of your child’s cheek that’s close to the sore area.
 Wrap a gel-like compress into a soft towel, and help your child hold it in place to reduce the pressure and swelling.